stephentyrone/swift-floating-point/README.md

 > ~~~

 What went wrong here?
 Well, nothing did, except for the library providing an interface that cannot possibly work as users expect it to.
 The trouble is that `13.95` is not representable as a binary floating-point number; in general, very few numbers with one or more digits after the decimal point *are* representable.
 So if you try to "round `a` to two decimal digits", you get the closest representable value to `13.95`, which is `13.949999999999999289457264239899814128875732421875`.
 If subsequent computations assume you have an exact two-digit decimal value, they will misbehave and produce incorrect results.

+**Q**: Why aren't math functions like `sin`/`log`/`pow` included?

+**A**: The `FloatingPoint` and `BinaryFloatingPoint` protocols stick tightly to the requirements of IEEE 754, with a small number of additional convenience operations added.
+This makes them useful for performing arithmetic, and also for *implementing* a math library, but they don't have all the math operations that folks want.
+The trouble with throwing in everything that everyone could want is that the protocols become huge and a major burden for implementors who want to conform to them.
+My goal in speccing these was to require only what's necessary to be a useful IEEE 754 floating-point type.

+There absolutely should be a "math" protocol added at some future point with all the usual math library operations.